-If you want Roon to be able to access your music library that's stored on your Mac OS device, you need to first ensure that the folder is properly shared.
-Once the folder is shared it can be added as a watched folder in Roon.
-Please see the instructions below to properly share your folder:
+Before Roon will be able to access your music library that's stored on your Mac OS device, you'll need to first ensure that the folder is properly shared.
+Once the folder has the proper share settings applied, it can be added as a watched folder in Roon.
+Follow the instructions below to properly share your folder:

 After pressing Add, here it is being shared:

-You now need to make sure SMB file sharing and also Window File Sharing is selected in Options.
+You now need to make sure SMB file sharing and also Window File Sharing are selected in Options.
 Click the Options button on the Sharing screen:

-You may be asked your account password from after you click On next to your name.
+You may be asked for your account password after you check the box next to your name.
 Remember this Name and Password.
-Click Done.
+Then, Click Done.